esa/pykep/doc/sphinx/examples/ex6.rst

-Asteroid hopping in the main belt (requires pygmo)
+Asteroid hopping in the main belt
 ==========================================================

 .. figure:: ../images/gallery6.gif